 - Tubers: We love our sweet potatoes and potatoes and hope you do too!
 Sweet potatoes are only available in October and during late fall and winter shares.

 - Herbs: cilantro, parsley, dill, basil, mint, celery leaf, sage, chives, oregano, thyme, rosemary, sorrel, rhubarb, and nettles are just some of the herbs we offer.
 I strive to have cilantro available every week of the CSA because it is my favorite green of all time!
-I offer at least two herbs every week and also include a list of herbs that are available upon request for fresh cut during each pickup.
+I strive to offer at least two herbs every week and also include a list of herbs that are available upon request for fresh cut during each pickup.

 - Ginger is one of my favorite rhizomes of all time and I will have plenty during late fall!